The Next Chapter of A.I.-Powered Trading

-Editor’s Note: If there is one thing that the A.I. revolution is poised to do, it’s to separate the “doers” from the “sideliners.”
+If there is one thing that the A.I. revolution is poised to do, it’s to separate the “doers” from the “sideliners.”
 Those who act now while this incredibly powerful trend is still in its infancy have the chance to make truly life-changing gains – and that’s why, on Wednesday, Feb.
 28, at 10:00 a.m., a revolutionary second chapter of an A.I.-powered trading algorithm is being revealed… and by seizing those opportunities, you could see 300%, 493%, even 1,420% gains in less than 30 days.
-See how it’s done – and how you can sign up for this event below.
+See how it’s done – and how you can reserve your spot here.
+You will be automatically signed up.

 Hello, Reader.

-Note: Editor’s Note: Eric Fry here.
-Today, I have a special guest column from InvestorPlace analysts John Jagerson and Wade Hansen.